 An important requirement for meeting Teacher Licensure standards in the Commonwealth of Virginia is the successful completion of the required tests for licensure.
-Tests include Praxis Core Mathematics, the Praxis Core Reading, the Praxis Core Writing, the VCLA (Virginia Communication and Literacy Assessment), the Praxis Subject Assessment, and the RVE (Reading for Virginia Educators) for Elementary and Special Education candidates.
+Tests include the VCLA (Virginia Communication and Literacy Assessment), the Praxis Subject Assessment (for all programs), and the RVE (Reading for Virginia Educators) for Elementary and Special Education candidates.

 These tests must be passed before applying for Gate 3.
 The tests may be repeated, if necessary.
 More information about the required licensure tests may be found at http://www.liberty.edu/uguide.

-A teacher candidate who plans to teach in elementary or special education must complete a major in Elementary Education Integrated Studies or Special Education Integrated Studies.
-The candidate will choose from a specified list of concentrations that have been approved by the respective department chairs.
-The middle school option provides additional endorsement in the concentration selected.
+A teacher candidate who plans to teach in elementary or special education must complete one of the available B.Ed. programs.
+For those pursuing one of the B.Ed.
+Elementary Education degrees, there is also a middle education option which provides an additional endorsement in the concentration selected.
 Professional education requirements for teacher candidates preparing to be elementary and special education teachers are outlined in the program DCP.
 Course requirements are available online at http://www.liberty.edu/education.

 The typical professional education requirements for candidates preparing to be secondary school teachers are outlined in the program Degree Completion Plan (DCP).
 Requirements for the various subject matter areas are available on the DCP of the respective major.

-Comprehensive licensure includes certification in both elementary and secondary school levels for the teacher candidate who plans to teach in areas such as music (vocal and instrumental), health/physical education, Spanish, special education, teaching English as a second language, studio art, and theatre arts.
+Comprehensive licensure includes certification in both elementary and secondary school levels for the teacher candidate who plans to teach in areas such as music (vocal and instrumental), health/physical education, Spanish, special education, teaching English as a second language, theatre arts, and visual arts.
 Requirements vary slightly among majors.
 Requirements for the various subject matter areas are available on the Degree Completion Plans of the respective majors.

 Graduates who have successfully completed Liberty’s Educator Preparation Program are eligible for a standard Collegiate Professional License from the Virginia Department of Education.
 Though candidates must pass a background check for entrance into the Liberty University School of Education EPP program, the Virginia Department of Education (VDOE) also makes determinations concerning the eligibility of candidates.